meganz/sdk/bindings/doc/java/sphinx/source/gettingstarted.rst

 Read
 ^^^^

-Being able to retrieve uploaded files is an important feature.
-This can be achieved using the methods below:
+Being able to retrieve uploaded files is an important feature which can be achieved using the methods below:

 .. code:: java